marcus-crane/utf9k/src/content/blog/2020-01-06 Multiple Git Hosts.md

 ---
-category: "blog"
+category: blog
 date: 2020-01-06T00:00:00+13:00
-description: "Why setting for one gitconfig when you could have two or more"
+description: Why setting for one gitconfig when you could have two or more
+output: src/content/blog
+publish: true
-slug: "multiple-git-hosts"
+slug: multiple-git-hosts
 tags:
-  - "git"
+  - git
-  - "github"
+  - github
-  - "gitlab"
+  - gitlab
-  - "linux"
+  - linux
-title: "Dealing with multiple git hosts"
+title: Dealing with multiple git hosts
 ---

 > [!info] ⏰ Some things have changed since I first wrote this